amlight/ofp_sniffer/README.md

 OFP_Sniffer is an OpenFlow sniffer to be used for troubleshooting and learning purposes.

-Currently on version 0.1, it dissects only OpenFlow 1.0 messages, but it prints all OpenFlow messages, independently of version.
-Version 1.3 will be dissected soon.
+Currently on version 0.2, it dissects all OpenFlow 1.0 messages.
+OpenFlow version 1.3 will be available on version 0.3 (to be released soon).

 It works directly on Linux shell and dissects all OpenFlow messages on the wire.
-Using OFP_Sniffer, you can easily track OpenFlow 1.0 types Hello, BarrierReq, BarrierRes, FlowMod, Vendor and FlowRemoved messages and errors associated (if any), without openning X11 or Wireshark.
+Using OFP_Sniffer, you can easily track OpenFlow messages and errors associated (if any), without openning X11 or Wireshark.
 OFP_Sniffer was written in Python to support the AmLight SDN deployment (www.sdn.amlight.net).
 AmLight SDN uses Internet2 FlowSpace Firewall, OESS and On.Lab ONOS, and these